Go Back

 • Serve:

 Ladle generously into serving bowls over steamed jasmine rice.
 Garnish with sliced fresh red chilies and fresh cilantro sprigs.
-Serve immediately with extra rice on the side because there will be sauce worth soaking up and nobody wants to run out of rice.

 Notes

-• Low and slow after the paste is bloomed.
+Low and slow after the paste is bloomed.
 Once the coconut milk goes in, bring the curry to a gentle simmer and keep it there.
 A hard boil breaks down the coconut milk and makes the sauce oily and grainy.
 Patience here is rewarded with a silky, gorgeous curry.

-• Leftovers.
-Gaeng Garee is one of those rare curries that genuinely improves overnight as the potatoes fully absorb the sauce and the spices deepen and mellow.
+Leftovers.
+Gaeng Garee is one of those rare curries that improves overnight as the potatoes fully absorb the sauce and the spices deepen and mellow.
 Make a large batch, refrigerate overnight, and reheat gently the next day.
 It will be even better.

 Nutrition